runfinch/finch-website/docs/docs/getting-started/compose.md

 1. Leveraging the
    [hello-finch](https://github.com/runfinch/finch/tree/main/contrib/hello-finch)
-   sample application, we can create a Docker Compose file.
+   sample application, we can create a Compose file.
 In the file we define the `hello-finch` service and provide a context for the container image build.